truchas/truchas/src/2d-truchas/flow/Test/README.md

 time-dependent cell pressure and three-component VTK velocity, with the third component zero.
 The three-component representation is required by ParaView's streamline filter even though the physical problem is two-dimensional.

+## Time control

+Both 2D flow programs use the same `sim-control` time parameters as the thermal simulation: `initial-time`, `initial-time-step`, `min-time-step`, `max-time-step`, and a strictly increasing `output-times` array.
+The initial state is written at `initial-time`; integration stops at the final entry of `output-times`. `time-step-growth` defaults to `1.05` and limits step growth.
+For Navier--Stokes, `courant-number` additionally limits each step by the convective CFL condition.